IndaPlus24/Rustoholics-Instructions/task-09-isa/README.md

 | `rs`/`rt`/`rd` _(register)_ | 3 bits register addresses gives room for 8 registers.                                                                                      |
 | `imm` _(immediate)_         | 6/12 bits immediate values, which for unsigned integers give room for 0-63 (6-bit)/0-4065 (12 bit).                                        |

 Think carefully of how your instructions are encoded.
 More registers may mean a smaller instruction set or smaller immediates.
-The above table is only an example for how you may divide your availiable bits.
+The above table is only an example for how you may divide your available bits.

 Your registers should be 32 bits in size, meaning values ranging from 0 to 4,294,967,295 (unsigned) and −2,147,483,648 to 2,147,483,647 (signed).

 Lastly, remember to give your language a cool name!

 ## Reading Material
-The [MIPS Reference sheet](https://canvas.kth.se/courses/20007/files/3004941/download?wrap=1) is *extremely* useful as a reference for how an assembly language can be designed.
+The [RISC-V Reference sheet](../task-08-assembly/riscv-instruction-sheet.pdf) is *extremely* useful as a reference for how an assembly language can be designed.

 ## Assignment